from Christian DeLord

 The crisis as a mirror

-I remember when, with the first news of the lockdown, I found myself staring at the calendar of events for the following months.
-One after another, the appointments were cancelled.
-Cancellation emails piled up in my inbox.
-And with them, a feeling of emptiness and uselessness grew.
+I remember when, with the first news of the lockdown, I found myself setting the calendar of events for the following months.
+One after another, appointments were being canceled.
+The cancellation emails were piling up in my inbox.
+And with them, a feeling of emptiness and futility grew.

 “And now, who am I without a stage?”

-The question echoed in my head as I watched the world slowly stop and enter a state of pause never experienced before.
-The crisis has this power: it strips you of everything you thought you were and forces you to really look at yourself.
+The question echoed in my head as I watched the world slowly come to a halt and enter a state of pause that I had never experienced until now.
+Crisis has this power: it strips you of everything you thought you were and forces you to really look at yourself.

 At that moment I lived in a state of creative paralysis.
-I was pissed off because in a short time I would have to promote the release of the new single “Anema e Core”.
-I was literally “crying on myself”, drowning in a sea of
+I was pissed off because I was soon to promote the release of the new single “Anema e Core.”
+I was literally “feeling sorry for myself,” drowning in a sea of self-pity that, paradoxically, seemed almost comfortable.

 But the comfort of self-pity is illusory.
-It’s like staying in a bed that’s too soft: it feels good at first, but if you don’t get up, your muscles atrophy.
+It is like staying in a bed that is too soft: at first it seems pleasant, but if you don’t get up, your muscles atrophy.

 The turning point

-I remember exactly the turning point.
-It was a late April morning, the sun was coming through my study window.
-I was idly scrolling through social media, reading the usual complaints and the usual “everything will be fine”, when I came across a post that hit me like a punch in the stomach:
+I remember exactly the moment of the turning point.
+It was a morning in late April, the sun was coming in through my study window.
+I was lazily scrolling through social media, reading the usual complaints and “it will be okay,” when I came across a post that hit me like a punch to the gut:

 “The problem is never the crisis.
 The problem is how you react to the crisis.”

-Those words resonated with me with the force of a truth too long ignored.
-Maybe I was simply looking at the situation from the wrong perspective and I asked myself:“If I can’t bring people to my music, how can I bring my music to people?”
+Those words resonated in me with the force of a truth too long ignored.
+Perhaps I was simply mistaking the point of view, where I was looking at the situation and asking myself, “If I can’t bring people to my music, how can I bring my music to people?”

 It was time to stop complaining and start looking for solutions.